MrStealurCar/budget-app/README.md

-# Budget Planner
+# Aura Finance

-Budget Planner is a simple fullstack app that allows users to set a total budget, and create, view, edit, or delete budget entries.
+Aura Finance is a simple fullstack budget planner that allows users to set a total budget, and create, view, edit, or delete budget entries.

 ## Technologies used